UniMath/agda-unimath/src/simplicial-type-theory/action-on-directed-edges-functions.lagda.md

 ## Idea

-Any function `f : A → B` preserves
+Any [function](foundation-core.function-types.md) `f : A → B` preserves
-[directed edges](simplicial-type-theory.directed-edges.md), in the sense that it maps any edge `p : x →▵ y` in `A` to an edge `action-hom▵ f p : f x →▵ f y` in `B`.
-This action on directed edges can be thought of as a functorial action of functions in simplicial type theory.
+[directed edges](simplicial-type-theory.directed-edges.md), in the sense that it maps any edge `p : x →▵ y` in `A` to a directed edge `action-hom▵ f p : f x →▵ f y` in `B`.
+This action on directed edges can be thought of as
+{{#concept "functoriality" Disambiguation="of functions in simplicial type theory" Agda=action-hom▵-function}}
+of functions in simplicial type theory.

 ## Definition